 Lizard Peninsula · TR12

 A well-designed loft conversion adds a bedroom, an en-suite and useful storage to homes that were never built with the upper floor in mind — usually inside permitted development and almost always cheaper per square metre than extending sideways.
-In Coverack, that work is shaped by the place itself — Coverack is a small east-Lizard fishing village with a sheltered crescent harbour, a strong sailing community and a Conservation Area covering the harbour and seafront cottages, with a building stock that leans toward serpentine and granite cottages and Edwardian guesthouses.
+Anchor any Coverack loft conversion in the local fabric and the rest follows — Coverack is a small east-Lizard fishing village with a sheltered crescent harbour, a strong sailing community and a Conservation Area covering the harbour and seafront cottages, with a building stock that leans toward serpentine and granite cottages and modern coastal new builds.

 - Conservation Area